 <p> I'm an Ops guy, I have a history of working in IT operations and I think of myself as a “technician” or “ITPro”.
 To be honest, I don't know what to call it, but my point is that I do not have a background as programmer.
 I've been talking with other Ops-persons about integrating and collaborating with developer teams for quite some time now.
+Trying to make others understand the benefits they can both give and receive when collaborating with developers and trying to convince operations teams that we have lots and lots to learn from developers.

 On Knowledge Factory, the company I work for, every one get’s their own lab-server.
 Nothing fancy, but it helps a lot when I want to test something in a controlled environment.
 I’ve been playing around a bit with desired state configuration on my lab server lately.
 And especially with the great module VirtualEngineLab which I’ve been using to automatically build various scenarios.
 Each time I start a new build, the module uses the DSC resource xPendingReboot to check for pending reboots.